 Just like anything, there are pros and cons to using an influencer marketplace, and the benefits far outweigh any potential downsides.
 The biggest benefit of influencer marketplaces is it connects you with creators who are looking for authentic partnerships.
 Beyond this obvious advantage, there are many other perks to utilizing an influencer marketplace.
 You'll also increase your chances of finding the right influencers for your brand in less time and fewer steps.

-To be a part of an influencer marketplace, creators are highly vetted by the influencer marketing platform to see that they have good engagement and authentic practices.
-That means brands can expect high-quality influencer relationships.
+To be a part of an influencer marketplace, creators are vetted to make sure they have good engagement metrics and authentic practices.
+These eligibility requirements, like providing proof of their identity and follower count, ensure brands can expect high-quality influencer relationships.

 Plus, influencers who have opted in to be part of the marketplace are agreeing to share their real-time data with the brands on the platform.
-Because of that, the platform is able to provide more data points than a non-opt-in network to allow you to make the best informed decision prior to a partnership.
-On Aspire, we even provide brands with influencers’ authenticity score and a sliding scale showing the percentage of fake followers one may have.
+Because of that, the platform is able to provide more data points than a non-opt-in network to allow you to make the best-informed decision prior to a partnership.
+On Aspire, we even provide brands with influencer’s authenticity scores and a sliding scale showing the percentage of fake followers one may have.

 2. Brands gain quick and easy collaboration processes.

-Influencers that are on the marketplace are typically up-and-coming influencers who want to build their own personal brand.
-Because of this, they tend to be professional and have some experience in co-creating with brands.
+Influencers who are in the marketplace are typically creators who want to build their own personal brands.
+Because of this, they’re eager for new partnerships and have existing experience in co-creating with brands.

-As mentioned above, many influencers on the marketplace are up-and-coming creators, ranging from nano- to mid-size influencers.
-While influencer pricing varies based on several factors, it’s true that smaller creators are typically more affordable.
-This is especially helpful for emerging brands with tight budgets who may not be able to afford to work with celebrity-level influencers.
+While influencer pricing varies based on several factors, creators with smaller followings are typically more affordable and often see more success with targeted campaigns.
+Our internal data revealed that nano-influencers consistently achieve the highest engagement rate.
+This is especially helpful for emerging brands with tight budgets that may not be able to afford to work with celebrity-level influencers.